Jiaxuan21/Loan-Prediction-using-ML-in-Python/README.md

 8. Conclusion

 # Problem Statement
 Dream Housing Finance company deals in all home loans.
 They have presence across all urban, semi urban and rural areas.
 Customer first apply for home loan after that company validates the customer eligibility for loan.
-So company wants to automate the loan eligibility process (real time) based on customer information.
-Hence the problem is to identify the customer segments, and find those are eligible for taking loan so that we can target these customers.
-Also the more accurate we are in predicting the eligible customers the more beneficial it would be for the Dream Housing Finance Company.
+Company wants to automate the loan eligibility process (real time) based on customer detail provided while filling online application form.
+These details are Gender, Marital Status, Education, Number of Dependents, Income, Loan Amount, Credit History and others.
+To automate this process, they have given a problem to identify the customers segments, those are eligible for loan amount so that they can specifically target these customers.
+And the more accurate we are in predicting the eligible customers the more beneficial it would be for the Dream Housing Finance Company.